Brenda Vaccaro

 Brenda Buell Vaccaro (born November 18, 1939) is an American stage, film and television actress.
 In a career spanning over half a century, she received one Academy Award nomination, three Golden Globe Award nominations (winning one), four Primetime Emmy Award nominations (winning one), and three Tony Award nominations.

-Early life
+Early life, family and education

-Vaccaro was born in Brooklyn, New York, to Italian-American parents Christine M. Pavia and Mario A. Vaccaro, a restaurateur.
-She was raised in Dallas, Texas, where her parents, in 1943, founded Mario's Restaurant, and where she graduated from Thomas Jefferson High School.
+Vaccaro was born in Brooklyn, New York City, New York, to Italian-American parents Christine M. Pavia and Mario A. Vaccaro, a restaurateur.
+She was raised in Dallas, Texas, where her parents, in 1943, founded Mario's Restaurant.
+She attended the Hockaday School in Dallas before graduating from Thomas Jefferson High School in 1958.

-At 17, she returned to New York City to study acting under the guidance of Sanford Meisner at the Neighborhood Playhouse School of the Theatre, and made her Broadway debut in the short-lived 1961 comedy Everybody Loves Opal, for which she won a Theatre World Award.
+At age 17, she returned to New York City to study acting under the guidance of Sanford Meisner at the Neighborhood Playhouse School of the Theatre.
+She made her Broadway debut in the short-lived 1961 comedy Everybody Loves Opal, for which she won a Theatre World Award.

 Career

 Vaccaro's Broadway credits include The Affair (1962), Cactus Flower (1965), the musical How Now, Dow Jones (1967), The Goodbye People (1968), the female version of The Odd Couple (1985), and Jake's Women (1992).
 The husky-voiced actress is a three-time Tony Award nominee, for Best Featured Actress in a Play (Cactus Flower), Best Actress in a Musical (Dow Jones), and Best Actress in a Play (The Goodbye People).
 She was featured on the May 29, 1970 cover of Life magazine.

 Vaccaro appeared with Dustin Hoffman and Jon Voight in the 1969 film Midnight Cowboy, for which she was nominated for a Golden Globe Award for Best Supporting Actress.
 She played Ethel Rosenberg in Stanley Kramer's Judgment: The Trial of Julius and Ethel Rosenberg in 1974, and for her performance in the 1975 film adaptation of Jacqueline Susann's Once Is Not Enough, she gained an Academy Award nomination and won the Golden Globe for Best Supporting Actress.